 Yet, even small businesses can benefit from the knowledge financial forecasting provides.

 Forecasting allows businesses to create accurate budgets – what should you be spending?
-Yet, a recent survey found that 61% of small businesses did not create an official, formally documented budget for 2018.
+One survey found that 61% of small businesses did not create an official, formally documented budget.

 This can be a mistake.